skade/rfcs/text/0000-rust-project-conferences.md

 The Rust teams intend to support the conference organisers these offers.

-It is _not_ the intention of this RFC to standardize conferences, there will always be conferences focussed on specific topics or organised in a different fashion outside of this framework and the Rust project to support them to the extend possible.
+It is _not_ the intention of this RFC to standardize conferences, there will always be conferences focused on specific topics or organised in a different fashion outside of this framework and the Rust project should aim to support them to the extend possible.

 # Detailed design
 [design]: #detailed-design

 ## Contact

-Events interested as being official Rust project events should apply through a mail to the community team or the core team.
+Events interested as being official Rust project events should apply through a mail to the [community team](mailto:community-team@rust-lang.org) or the [core team](mailto:core-team@rust-lang.org).

 ## Rust project involvement